Nurtured Mother • Healthy Baby

 backache • sciatic nerve pain • leg cramps/swelling • lower pelvic discomfort • uterine ligament pain • delayed labor

 Prenatal massage has also been found to relieve feelings of anxiety and depression and can improve labor outcomes and newborn health.
 Women with low-risk pregnancies are able to receive a prenatal massage at any point during their pregnancy and this is a perfect way to carve out some self-care time before baby arrives.

-Mothers will receive a 75 minute session and will lay comfortably inclined face-up, and also nestled on their side with several pillows.
+Mothers can choose a 75 or 90 minute session and will lay comfortably inclined face-up, and also nestled on their side with several pillows.
 If it is early in her pregnancy, mom can also lay belly-down on a supportive cushion system designed for pregnancy.

 Benefits of our time together include: